apple/coremltools/docs-guides/source/convert-a-torchvision-model-from-pytorch.md

 By default, the Core ML Tools converter generates a Core ML model with inputs of type [`MLMultiArray`](https://developer.apple.com/documentation/coreml/mlmultiarray).
 By providing an additional inputs argument, as shown in the next section, you can use either [`TensorType`](https://apple.github.io/coremltools/source/coremltools.converters.mil.input_types.html#tensortype) or [`ImageType`](https://apple.github.io/coremltools/source/coremltools.converters.mil.input_types.html#coremltools.converters.mil.input_types.ImageType).
 This example uses `ImageType`.
 To learn how to work with images for input and output, see [Image Input and Output](image-inputs).
 ```

-## Convert to a Neural Network
+## Convert to Core ML

-Convert the model to a Core ML neural network using the Core ML Tools   [`convert()`](https://apple.github.io/coremltools/source/coremltools.converters.convert.html#module-coremltools.converters._converters_entry) method.
+Convert the model to an ML program using the Core ML Tools [`convert()`](https://apple.github.io/coremltools/source/coremltools.converters.convert.html#module-coremltools.converters._converters_entry) method.
 Specify the `inputs` parameter with the preprocessed `image_input` from the previous section:

 ```python
 # Using image_input in the inputs parameter: